silentgameplays/Simple-Arch-Linux-Setup/README.md

 * sudo reboot

-# To disable screen tearing in games,login as root:
+# To disable screen tearing in games and general performance improvement on NVIDIA GPU's,login as root(su):

 * In Nvidia Settings set Force Composition Pipeline